stadytady/stadytady/README.md

 - 👋 Hi, I’m @stadytady
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me stadydmitr@gmail.com

 <!---
 stadytady/stadytady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.